 You should talk with your family, your healthcare professional, your attorney, and any agent or attorney-in-fact that you appoint about your decision to make one or more advance directives or a DNR/POLST order.
 If they know what health care you want, they will find it easier to follow your wishes.
 If you cancel or change an advance directive or a DNR/POLST order in the future, remember to tell these same people about the change or cancellation.

-If you would like to receive an Advance Directive packet of information and forms, contact the Community Cancer Center social worker at (309) 451-2217.
+If you would like to receive an Advance Directive packet of information and forms, contact the Carle Cancer Institute Normal social worker at (309) 451-2217.

 Helpful website providing more information about Advance Directives:

 National Cancer Institute